yetzt/rust-holyshit/readme.md

 ## CargoEgressFix Plugin

-Since the CargoShip path leads through the map in between islands [a custom plugin is provided](./CargoEgressFix.cs) to prevent the CargoShip from climming through the terrain on egress.
+Since the CargoShip path leads through the map in between islands [a custom plugin is provided](./CargoEgressFix.cs) to prevent the CargoShip from clipping through the terrain on egress.

 ## Trains Config